 Preserving physical evidence can be useful if you decide to pursue legal action against the person who committed the sexual misconduct.
 Ways to preserve physical evidence include: not showering or bathing, not washing clothes worn at the time of the sexual misconduct, and saving any electronic or written communication between you and the person who committed the sexual misconduct.

-Under the Sexual Misconduct Policy, anyone involved in a report of sexual misconduct is protected against retaliation.
+Under the Sexual Misconduct Policy that covers Title IX, anyone involved in a report of sexual misconduct is protected against retaliation.
 That means that you are not allowed to retaliate against the person you named in the report, and the person you named can't retaliate against you.
 The college takes all reports of retaliation seriously, and sometimes, even when no fault is found in a report of a violation of the sexual misconduct policy, disciplinary action can be taken because of retaliation.

 Privacy and Confidentiality

 Information about this report will be kept private by the members of the Title IX team except for information they are required by law to share with the police.
 There may be limited members of the campus community who are given private “need to know” information in order to assist with interim measures or the review, investigation, and resolution of your report.
 These people will be discreet and will respect the privacy of everyone involved.